YOU ARE ONLY THREE STEPS AWAY YOUR NEW HAIR

 Unclear female hair loss deserves a smaller, more cautious plan, not aggressive surgery.
 A technically possible operation can still be the wrong strategy.

-How do I judge the donor area in a woman with PCOS?
+How I judge the donor area in women with PCOS

 The donor area is the foundation of the plan.
 In a woman with PCOS, I look carefully at whether the back and sides of the scalp are truly strong, or whether there is miniaturization there too.
 If the donor hair is not stable, the transplant becomes much less predictable.